suvera/winter-boot/README.md

 ## How to create new module

 - Create a new module by extending [WinterModule](src/core/app/WinterModule.php)
-- Check the existing module for more infornation.
+- Check the existing module for more information.

 # Build & Deployment